About Supported Internships

 A Supported Internship is a work‑based study programme for young people aged 16 to 24 who have an Education, Health and Care Plan (EHCP).
 It helps you build the skills, confidence and experience you need to move into paid work.
-Most of your learning takes place in a real job role, shaped around your strengths and interests.

 Who Supported Internships are for

-Supported Internships are for young people who want to work and learn best by doing practical tasks in a workplace.
+Supported Internships are for young people who want to work and learn best by doing practical tasks.
+Work experience is ideal, prior to starting a Supported Internship.
+The programme helps you learn at your own pace and focuses on your potential.

 What you will do on the programme

-You will spend most of your week in a real workplace, learning how to do a job and becoming part of a team.
+You will spend most of your week in a workplace, learning how to do a job and becoming part of a team.
 You will gradually build up independence as you learn new tasks and routines.
-Depending on your needs, you may also continue with English, maths, work preparation or travel training to help you progress.
+Depending on your needs, you may also continue with English, Maths, work preparation or travel training to help you progress.

 How support works